nanfeng1101/VGG16/README.md

 Download a picture that contains a dog, move to working directory and rename it as 'dog.jpg'

 ##Notation
-The pre_train weight we download is based on theano,not tensorflow. so i firstly set the image dimension ordering using ```K.set_image_dim_ordering('th')``` in vgg16.py as that setting is different between tensorflow and theano.
+The pre_train weight we download is based on theano,not tensorflow.
+So i firstly set the image dimension ordering using ```K.set_image_dim_ordering('th')``` in vgg16.py as that setting is different between tensorflow and theano.

 ##Vgg structure overview